simonl65/URST-Specification/URST-Specification.md

 4. For each fragment (i = 0 to total_frags - 1):
    - Extract fragment data: `data[i * 194 : (i+1) * 194]`
    - Construct fragment header: `[msg_id][i][total_frags][len(fragment_data)]`
-   - Send fragment + header using reliable delivery (ACK/NAK)
+   - Send fragment + header in a FRAG frame using reliable delivery (ACK/NAK)
 5. Only proceed to next fragment after successful ACK
 6. Report failure to application if any fragment fails after MAX_RETRIES